GDQuest/website/content/about/_index.md

 ## GDQuest's mission

-GDQuest's is a social company focused on education and bringing people together around [Free Software](https://en.wikipedia.org/wiki/Free_software).
+GDQuest is a social company focused on education and bringing people together around [Free Software](https://en.wikipedia.org/wiki/Free_software).

 Our mission is to **help you become a better game developer**.